Lencerf/vscode-beancount/README.md

 ## Release Notes

+### 0.5.2
+* Fixed a bug related to completing the first transaction

 ### 0.5.0
 * Use Pinyin initial letters to input existing Chinese narrations and payees quickly.
 * auto completion of narrations and payees now is triggered by `"`.